DefenderOfBasic/notebook/source/content/whiteboard.md

 								"content": [
 									{
 										"type": "text",
-										"text": "what I do on twitter is a bit more sophisticated than this - I think I have actively been engineering egregores (creating language that binds humans) and that has real world impact"
+										"text": "what I do on twitter is a bit more sophisticated than this - I think I have actively been engineering egregores (creating language that binds humans) and that affects the real world in a lot of ways.
+It is influential.
+It is dangerous. "
 									}
 								]
 							}